 State FFA Officer Key Components

-There are many key roles that state officers play in helping to further the Idaho FFA Association.
-Those who commit their time, energies and passions toward learning, living and modeling those keys of success will not only honorably complete their term of service; they will move toward excellence personally and professionally.
+There are many key roles state officers play furthering the work of the Idaho FFA Association.
+Those who commit their time, energy and passions toward learning, living, and modeling those keys of success will not only honorably complete their term of service; they will move toward excellence personally and professionally.

 Below we have outlined some of the key components of the year of service as a state officer.